MileHacker Logo

 Grab any remaining items.
 Check for local crafts.

 Souvenir shops have limited hours.
-Plan for unique finds.
+Plan for one-of-a-kind discoveries.
 Support local artisans.

 Practical Advice